Swedish registry for cognitive/dementia disorders, SveDem

 The Swedish Dementia Registry, SveDem, is a national quality registry on dementia disorders.
-SveDem is financed by the Swedish Association of Local Authorities and Regions and the Swedish Brain Power network.
+SveDem is financed by the Swedish Association of Local Authorities and Regions.
 Uppsala Clinical Research Center is responsible for the development of the database online and its support.

 The aim of the registry is to improve quality of diagnostics, treatment and care of patients with dementia disorders.